bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WaterLeakage_0nA2qw75z08e_duxVyg0IJ/Documentation.md

-Degree of water leakage estimated from water flow information
+Degree of water leakage estimated from water flow information.